jxxcarlson/elm-stat/README.md

 # Elm-stat

 The `elm-stat` package provides tools for statistics and visualization of n-column data files.
-Most of the features of the package are exposed in the [Demo App](https://jxxcarlson.github.io/app/dataviewer.html) (work in progress), the code for which is in `./examples`.
+Most of the features of the package are exposed in the the demo apps, found in the `./examples` folder of the source code.
 The package is intended to be a long-term research and development effort which will gradually add features over time.
 I'd be very interested in finding collaborators with some background in mathematics and/or statistics.

 ## The API

-The `elm-stat` package consists of six modules divided into three groups
+The `elm-stat` package consists of seven modules divided into three groups

 ### Statistical Functions